 You can purchase these toys online, or even create some of them from scratch or find them out in the yard.
 Make sure that anything you bring in from outside gets washed and dried thoroughly though.
 You don’t know what kind of pesticides or wild animal urine could be hiding on your average pinecone.

 I like to get my rabbit’s toys from an online store called Small Pet Select.
-They have a variety bundle you can use to get a number of different kinds of toys, to figure out what your rabbit likes best.
+They have a variety of natural and hay based toys you can get to figure out what your rabbit likes best.
 (You can get 15% off your first purchase by using the code BUNNYLADY)

 There are also a variety of wooden chew toys that you can give your rabbit to toss around and wear down their teeth.
 You’ll be able to find a number of options for your rabbit at just about any pet store.
 Just make sure to use toys that are unpainted, or use vegetable-dye as coloring.
 You can also give them hanging toys to pull on or DIY cardboard toys to toss around.
 There are also puzzle toys that you can use to hide treats for your rabbit to find.